Qwertic/datapizza-fullstack-test/frontend/README.md

 - **Production Environment:** The application can be run in production mode using `docker compose -f docker-compose.prod.yml up -d --build`.
 This will build and start the frontend and backend services in optimized configurations.
 - **Frontend URL:** The frontend application is accessible at `http://localhost:5173` in development mode and `http://localhost:80` in production mode.
 - **Backend API URL:** The backend API is accessible at `http://localhost:8000` in both development and production modes.

+## Testing

+The frontend includes tests to ensure the reliability of critical components:

+- **Running Tests:** Execute `bun test` or `npm test` to run all tests.
+- **Test Coverage:** Tests focus on critical parts of the application, such as the API client and query handling.
+- **Test Directory:** All tests are located in the `tests/` directory with a structure that mirrors the source code.

+For more information about testing, see the [tests/README.md](./tests/README.md) file.

 ## Useful Information